 Teaching Philosophy

-Educating through art may be approached through a combination of the following methods: Expressionist, Reconstructivist, and Scientific Rationalist.
-I do not necessarily see these as conflicting models but instead, I feel that they are individual streams that have the potential to intertwine and compliment each other as a unified educational approach.
+Educating through art may be approached through a combination of the following methods: Expressionist, Reconstructivist, Scientific Rationalist, and Constructivist.
+I do not necessarily see these as conflicting models but instead, I feel that they are individual streams that have the potential to intertwine and complement each other as a unified educational approach.

-The Reconstructivist lens of art education (art is a means to an end other that art) recognizes the potential for art education as being a powerful tool for historical and moral guidance, which fosters critical thinking capacities by providing a rich environment in which to exercise theoretical and analytical practices providing possibilities for social change.
+The Reconstructivist lens of art education (art is a means to an end other than art-art as a change agent) recognizes the potential for art education as being a powerful tool for historical and moral guidance, which fosters critical thinking capacities by providing a rich environment in which to exercise theoretical and analytical practices providing possibilities for social change.

 Scientific rationalism (learning to reason through observation and perception) employs an inquiry-based approach to learning.
 This method considers both philosophical and psychological matters pertaining to art as contributing factors in cognition.
 Art then, is the means to both intellectual and human development.